Mass

 All are welcome at Mass, yet not all should necessarily receive the Eucharist (Holy Communion) at every Mass.

 Catholics—through the development of properly-formed consciences—are responsible for abstaining from Holy Communion if they know themselves to have committed mortal sin from which they have not yet been absolved (cf. CCC 1857- | Mortal vs. Venial Sin | Making a Good Confession).
+Catholics who are not certain about being in full communion with the Catholic Church should consult Father Art before presenting themselves for Holy Communion.

 Non-Catholics should not present themselves for Holy Communion but may at that time instead present themselves for a blessing (signaled by crossing one’s arms, placing the palm of each hand on the opposite-side shoulder).
 This apparently inhospitable restriction is intended to respect the non-belief of non-Catholics (cf. What is the Eucharist? | Explanation by Bishop Robert Barron).